 Dog cages that house a seriously ill animal with an infectious disease are cleaned per specific guidelines set by the Veterinary Medical Director; this often includes multiple disinfections.
 This work may be done with the assistance of cat staff to minimize the potential for disease transfer to other dogs within the shelter.

-Floors in dog areas are swept and disinfected each day.
+Floors in dog areas are swept and disinfected each day, and throughout the day as needed.

 3. Cat Cages